JoshuaEstes/ComposerInstallerPuppet/README.markdown

 Using the 2 above composer.json files, the installer will install your puppet module into the directory `app/Resources/puppet/modules/php`.

+## NOTE

+You will need to add the path to where the modules are placed in your `.gitignore` file.
+Generally this will be what you set your `puppet-modules-path` to.

 # License

 Copyright (C) 2013 Joshua Estes